 Verified Duo Push Makes MFA More Secure

-As a security focused organization, Duo Security is committed to giving our customers the best available tools to address their security concerns.
+As a security focused organization, Duo is committed to giving our customers the best available tools to address their security concerns.
 So we listened when customers pointed out the weaknesses in the Duo Push – the notification Duo Mobile users approve when they want to log into protected accounts.
 We’re excited to announce early access release of the Verified Duo Push, which will increase the security of our push-based multi-factor authentication (MFA) solution.
 This, in turn, will help improve the resilience of your network against bad actors looking to exploit push harassment or push fatigue.

 Access security is evolving